-Reading A-Z Project-Based Learning Packs provide everything teachers need to help students develop a variety of 21st century skills, including collaboration, communication, and critical thinking.
+Project-Based Learning Packs provide everything teachers need to help students develop a variety of 21st century skills, including collaboration, communication, and critical thinking.
 Each pack includes numerous grade-appropriate resources that help students investigate a high-interest topic over multiple weeks.

 3. Graphic Books

-If you are looking for effective ways to reach struggling or disengaged readers, explore the Graphic Books featured on Reading A-Z. Graphic Books present informational text in a visually engaging and entertaining format, exposing students to different genres and text types.
-The association with the Reading A-Z Nonfiction Leveled Books allows readers to make connections across texts on similar topics.
+If you are looking for effective ways to reach struggling or disengaged readers, explore the Graphic Books featured on Raz-Plus and Reading A-Z. Graphic Books present informational text in a visually engaging and entertaining format, exposing students to different genres and text types.
+The association with the Raz-Plus and Reading A-Z Nonfiction Leveled Books allows readers to make connections across texts on similar topics.
 Graphic Books appeal to visual learners as well as to struggling and reluctant readers.

 Teaching with authentic text is an important part of today's rigorous standards.
 The Classics collection allows students to engage with well-known titles and authors in literature.
 These complex texts present different perspectives with multiple layers of meaning and carefully crafted language to challenge and excite readers as they develop close reading and comprehension skills.